 The point is that office life, commuting life and the culture around it was not working for so many people.
 It’s a tradition that’s old-fashioned, rigid and built around a world we no longer live in.
 ‘The office’ was created for men who had wives at home, who worked Monday to Friday, 9 to 5, with no need to worry about childcare.
 It’s built around a culture from decades ago with bowler hats and pinstripe suits, and it has been an unhappy existence for so many people with many workplaces slow to adapt to changes in their workforce.
+Callum Adamson, a CEO and founder said that the Chancellor was simply “out of touch with what younger generations want and need”.

 Happy Office Workers?